aslakhellesoy/maven-utf8-jdk7-woes/README.md

 It turns out that when running on JDK 7, Maven tells javac to compile a file named `com/aslakhellesoy/Æøå.java`.
 It should be `com/aslakhellesoy/Æøå.java`.

+I also tried `mvn -Dfile.encoding=UTF-8 clean compile`, but that did not help.

 ## Versions:

 JDK 7 `mvn --version`